dfinity/wg-identity-authentication/topics/proxied_canister_calls.md

 If the IDP uses principal derivation based on the front-end origin, the target canister must be validated against that origin.
 This validation prevents the derived principal from being used in unintended interactions or being leaked to malicious canisters.

 To validate a target canister against an origin, the asset `/.well-known/ic-proxy-config` must be fetched from that origin.
 The target canister is allowed to be called with a principal from this origin if one of the following conditions is true:
-* the canister id is in the list of `allowedTargetCanisters`
+* the canister id is in the list of `allowedTargetCanisters` and one of the following conditions is true:
+  * the method is listed in the `methods` list
+  * the `methods` is absent.
-* the list of `allowedTargetCanisters` contains the string `"*"` which is a wild card allowing all canisters
+* the list of `allowedTargetCanisters` contains the string `"*"` (which is a wild card matching all canisters) and one of the following conditions is true:
+  * the method is listed in the `methods` list
+  * the `methods` is absent.

 > Note: In order to allow an IDP to read the path '/.well-known/ic-proxy-config', the CORS response header `Access-Control-Allow-Origin` must be set and allow the IDP origin.